Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Added function linearActorPush() to facilitate new style of actor pushing.
 This function properly pushes the actors linearly until they are out of range of the pushee.
 - Added GustyPuff and StrongGustyPuff variants of Puff.
 GustyPuff pushes in all directions and StrongGustyPuff is a tougher version of it.
 - Added InvertedPuff and SpikedInvertedPuff enemies

+6/23:

+- Implemented Spider and ShootingSpider enemies
+- Added Web (spiderweb) trap that is guaranteed to stun the player